timothypratley/strive/cljeg/README.md

 * Docstring at front might work better?
 Note currently accepts pred, or pred and value which does not work with optional at end as per deftest.
 * Integrate with autodoc to include example(s) as part of output.
-* Some forms does not seem to work.
+* Some forms do not seem to work.
 * Copied all from wiki, needs some improvement still.
-* New features examples todo.
+* New features (protocols) examples todo.
 * Coverage tests to check what is missing.